apache/kafka/contrib/hadoop-producer/README.md

   docs).
 Default is 64*1024 (64KB).
 * kafka.output.max_msgsize: Maximum message size in bytes (see Kafka producer docs).
 Default is 1024*1024 (1MB).
+* kafka.output.compression_codec: The compression codec to use (see Kafka producer docs).
+Default is 0 (no compression).

-For easier debugging, the above values as well as the Kafka URI (kafka.output.url), the output server (kafka.output.server), the topic (kafka.output.topic), and the schema (kafka.output.schema) are injected into the job's configuration.
+For easier debugging, the above values as well as the Kafka broker information (either kafka.zk.connect or kafka.broker.list), the topic (kafka.output.topic), and the schema (kafka.output.schema) are injected into the job's configuration.